Asian naphtha profit margins hit lowest in over a decade

 “Over the past week or so our economists have revised down their GDP growth outlook for the U.S., China, India and Brazil,” Barclays bank said on Monday in a note about the economy and its impact on oil demand.

-“These countries account for more than three-fourths of our oil demand growth assumptions for this year and the revisions imply a 300,000 barrels per day reduction in our current global oil demand outlook of 1.3 million barrels per day ... for this year, the British bank said.
+Those countries account for more than three-quarters of the British bank’s oil demand growth assumptions for this year, it said.

+“The revisions imply a 300,000 barrel per day reduction in our current global oil demand outlook of 1.3 million barrels per day” for this year, Barclays said.

-Falling margins in the petrochemical industry which uses naphtha as a feedstock were also weighing on naphtha margins.
+Falling margins in the petrochemical industry were also weighing on naphtha margins.

 “The ethylene-naphtha spread is now around $350 a tonne, about half of what it was some three months ago,” said Sri Paravaikkarasu, director for Asia oil at energy consultancy FGE.